Loktra/Front-End-Engineer/Shopping Cart.md

 * clear, coincise, DRY implementation
 * appropriate naming conventions

-Another thing to consider: the cart should be working even when the user has multiple browser tabs open and is adding products from each of them.

 We are **not** going to check the submitted script for syntax errors: concentrate on the design of the `Cart` service, we don't need to check for the small things